nxp-mcuxpresso/mcuxsdk-doc/boards/LPC/lpcxpresso51u68/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for LPCXpresso51U68
+# Getting Started with Package

 ```{tocTree}